apsun/VNaaS/API.md

 Query parameters:

-- `novel_id`: Optional.
-Filters results by quotes from the specified novel.
+- `novel_ids`: Optional.
+Filters results by quotes from the specified novels (comma-separated list).
-- `character_id`: Optional.
-Filters results by quotes from the specified character.
+- `character_ids`: Optional.
+Filters results by quotes from the specified characters (comma-separated list).
 - `contains`: Optional.
 Filters results by quotes containing the specified text.

 Example output: